 The qualifying expenses are limited, so plan how you will use up the remainder of the funds.
 FSA funds can be used for co-pays, prescriptions, deductibles and medical equipment.
 It cannot be used for insurance premiums or over the counter products without a prescription.

 On the November Financial Checklist, one task was to plan end-of-the-year doctor and dentist appointments.
 Use your FSA funds to cover any out-of-pocket costs resulting from your final medical visits for the year.

-This past year I refinanced our credit card debt and our mortgage.
-Because of this, we are literally savings thousands of dollars in interest.
+In the past, I’ve refinanced our credit card debt and our mortgage to lower the rates.
+Because of this, we’ve literally savings thousands of dollars in interest.

 If you have a significant credit card balance, look for a promotional 0% rate to transfer to.
 You will likely have to pay a 3% transfer rate on the balance, so you’ll need to weigh this cost against the time you’ll need to pay it off.

-We have about $8K in credit card debt, and the 3% fee ends up being significantly less than the interest I would pay over the time we need to pay it all off.
+With our total credit card balances, the 3% fee ends up being significantly less than the interest I would pay over the time we need to pay it all off.